marqdouj/dotnet.web.components.fluentui/README.md

   - `UIValuesGrid`: Displays the UIModel values as a grid.

 ## Release Notes
+- `10.0.0-rc-1.1`
+  - `UIValuesGrid`.
+    - `DisplayMode`.
+Added missing [Parameter] tag.
+    - `ResizableColumns`.
+Added missing [Parameter] tag.
+    - `DisplayModeEmpty`.
+New parameter.
+The DisplayMode to use when there are no items.
+Depending on your settings the header might display in the middle of the grid when there are no items.

 - `10.0.0-rc-1.0`
   - `UIValuesGrid`.
 Refactored.
     - Added `OnRowClicked` event callback.